-We maintain gas gathering and processing positions in strategic oil and gas producing areas across multiple basins and provide services under attractive contract terms to a diverse mix of customers across our areas of operation.
+We maintain gas gathering and processing positions in strategic oil and gas producing areas across multiple basins and provide these and other services under attractive contract terms to a diverse mix of customers across our areas of operation.
 Consequently, we are not dependent on any one oil and gas basin or customer.
 Our Logistics and Marketing assets are typically located near key market hubs and near most of our NGL customers.
 They also serve must-run portions of the natural gas value chain, are primarily fee-based and have a diverse mix of customers.

 Our contract portfolio has attractive rate and term characteristics including a significant fee-based component, especially in our Downstream Business.
 Our expected continued growth of the fee-based Downstream Business may result in increasing fee-based cash flow.
+Closing the Permian Acquisition will also result in increasing fee-based cash flow as the entities acquired have primarily fee-based gathering and processing contracts.

-Financial Flexibility
+Financial flexibility